coralic/eslint-config/README.md

 This package provides ESLint and Prettier settings we use across developemnt projects at coralic.

-**Disclaimer:** This repo mostly resembles Airbnb's `eslint-config-airbnb` with some custom changes to fit our style.
+**Disclaimer:** This repo extendes Fintory's `eslint-config` and mostly resembles Airbnb's `eslint-config-airbnb` with some custom changes to fit our style.